-Please stand by for discussion of coyotes and other fascinating nonhumans with whom we share out magnificent planet.
+Please stand by for a discussion of coyotes and other fascinating nonhumans with whom we share our magnificent planet.

-1) This essay was written with Camilla Fox.
+1) This post was written with Camilla Fox.
 Caleigh Hall kindly offered excellent editorial suggestions.

 2) For more discussion of coyote social behavior and other aspects of coyote biology please see "Coyotes: Fascinating Animals Who Should Be Appreciated," "Coyotes: Victims of their own success and sensationalist media," "Coyotes: Let's Appreciate America's Song Dog," "Coyote America: The Evolution of Human-Animal Relationships," a review of Dan Flores' outstanding book Coyote America and an interview with the author, and links therein.